 Undergraduate modules taught

-I contribute to The Viking World core module at first-year level, and currently convene the third-year English Place-Names module.
+I contribute to The Viking World and Beginnings of English core modules at first-year level, and the third-year English Place-Names module.

 Postgraduate modules taught